-Join us for a two-part webinar series on the benefits of multi-species for for your grassland management.
+Join us for a two-part webinar series on the benefits of multi-species within your grassland management.

-In this first session, Germinal experts Helen Mathieu and William Fleming discuss the various species and their benefits; establishment best practice; Germinal research findings and more.
+In this first session, Germinal experts Helen Mathieu and William Fleming discuss the various species and their benefits, establishment best practices, the key research findings and more.

 Webinar Q & A